bluebossa63/tce-0.11.0/blogs/part 3/blog-3.md

 The deploy step links to the ClusterTemplate with the name "app-deploy" - and, you guessed it, my supplychain links to "app-deploy-k8s" in  [kpack-templates.yaml](../../kpack/kpack-templates.yaml).

 The first two steps are basically unchanged.
 I only changed the deployment step just by adding a new ClusterTemplate with the standard kubernetes manifest definitions for deployment, certificate and httpproxy (contour ingress).

+As it is so easy to get the contents of a git repo deployed, I have created some additional samples to test the limits.
+A very interesting use case is the [google microservice sample](../../kpack/google-web-services-demo.yaml)...

+Google introduces with [scaffold](https://skaffold.dev/) yet another build tool and has in this case a rather complicated 10-tier microservices application architecture in one repo.
+Of course it is possible to give subPath in the git source - but are all services rebuild when only on subpath has a change?
+And how could the *service bindings* be managed between the single images that are modeled with kpack?